nodejscn/node-api-cn/esm/no_require_resolve.md

 })();
 ```

-This function is asynchronous since the ES module resolver in Node.js is
+This function is asynchronous because the ES module resolver in Node.js is
 asynchronous.
 With the introduction of [Top-Level Await][], these use cases
 will be easier as they won't require an async function wrapper.